-Dear PGW Family and Friends, April 16, 2021
+Dear PGW Family and Friends, May 19, 2021

 - Anyone experiencing flu or cold-like symptoms should not attend worship. (we are streaming services every week and home communion is still available)

 - RSVPing your attendance is no longer necessary, but it will continue to be the way we call people back should a person who attends a service test positive and notify the church.
 RSVPing will allow us to quickly get word to those who attended the service.